Applicants are eligible for the Social Equity Program (SEP) if they demonstrate they meet at least one of the following criteria.

 - Black, African American, Hispanic or Latino descent; or

-- Other significant articulable demonstration of past experience in or business practices that promote economic empowerment in a Disproportionately Impacted Area.
+- Other significant articulable demonstration of past experience in or business practices that promote economic empowerment in a DIA.

 M.G.L. c.
 94C Offenses: Controlled Substances Act

 Residents of Massachusetts who have a conviction or continuance without a finding for an offense under M.G.L. c.
-94C or an equivalent conviction in Other Jurisdictions; or who are either married to or the child of an individual convicted or continuance without a finding for a M.G.L. c.
+94C or an equivalent conviction in Other Jurisdictions; or who are either married to, or the child of, an individual with a conviction or continuance without a finding for an M.G.L. c.
 94C offense or an equivalent conviction in Other Jurisdictions are eligible for the Social Equity Program.

 How and When to Apply

-To apply for the Social Equity Program, interested applicants must first create an account and log into the Commission’s online Massachusetts Cannabis Industry Portal (MassCIP).
+To apply for the SEP, interested applicants must first create an account and log into the Commission’s online Massachusetts Cannabis Industry Portal (MassCIP).
 General tutorials to help navigate MassCIP are available here.

-The application review period for the Social Equity Program (SEP) is typically two to three months.
+The application review period for the SEP is typically two to three months.
 When an individual submits an application through MassCIP, Commission staff review it to ensure the information meets the minimum requirements to join the program and includes the necessary supporting documents.
 The applicant may be notified that more detail is needed.

 Learn About: Suitability